Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 * I used Google fonts and fontawesome icon links in my pages to add specific font styles aswell as icons to my page to make it look appealing and not dull and boring
 * I used bootstrap version 4.6 to create sections of the pages so that it would be resonsive for all screens
 * I used github and gitpod to code the site aswell as deploying the github pages live so that the site is active and live for anyone to use
+* I used Balsamiq wireframes to create wireframes for my site

 ## Testing